tarantool/doc/doc/book/app_server/luajit_getmetrics.rst

-`LuaJIT garbage collector <http://wiki.luajit.org/New-Garbage-Collector/>`_ Values whose names begin with ``jit_`` are associated with the `"phases" <https://en.wikipedia.org/wiki/Tracing_just-in-time_compilation>`_ of the just-in-time process; a fuller study of JIT phases can be found at `A masters thesis from cern.ch <http://cds.cern.ch/record/2692915/files/CERN-THESIS-2019-152.pdf?version=1>`_.
+`LuaJIT garbage collector <http://wiki.luajit.org/New-Garbage-Collector/>`_ Values whose names begin with ``jit_`` are associated with the `"phases" <https://en.wikipedia.org/wiki/Tracing_just-in-time_compilation>`_ of the just-in-time compilation process; a fuller study of JIT phases can be found at `A masters thesis from cern.ch <http://cds.cern.ch/record/2692915/files/CERN-THESIS-2019-152.pdf?version=1>`_.

 Values described as "monotonic" are cumulative, that is, they are "totals since